 Students in the vet tech program at the University of Nebraska can find a number of opportunities to increase their large animal experience and understanding, including by working with animals located in a horse barn and a cattle facility at the school.
 The vet tech program also provides additional ways for students to increase hands-on learning including through a surgical operating theater, laboratories, and several X-ray bays.
 The school’s program offers students training related to all aspects of a vet tech career, but in the second year requires students to take a 2-credit Large Animal Techniques class.
 Finally, during a summer session following the second year, students need to complete their large animal clinicals (among other clinical rotations).
 Elective options that may be of interest to large animal vet tech students include Livestock Nutrition (offered online) and Calving Rotations.
 This school’s vet tech program may be unique in that it is one of the oldest in the U.S. to continually receive accreditation from the American Veterinary Medical Association, since 1973, in fact.
 Indeed, the program is nearing its 40th year.

-Unlike other large animal vet tech schools, the vet tech program offered through the University of Michigan provides students an opportunity to complete a bachelor’s degree, not a two-year associate degree.
+Unlike other large animal vet tech schools, the vet tech program offered through Michigan State University provides students an opportunity to complete a bachelor’s degree, not a two-year associate degree.
 It is particularly geared toward students who have an associate degree in another field or who have been taking courses without selecting a specific degree focus.
 Students gain general knowledge in their first year of the vet tech program, but in the second year take classes such as Large Animal and Laboratory Animal Nursing Care Techniques, and Large Animal Diseases and Management.
 Finally, an elective track the third year allows students to take a diverse number of classes including one focused on large animal anesthesiology.
 In their third year, students can also complete a clerkship in equine medicine and surgery, which is often considered part of large animal care.
 Finally, the school also offers a five-semester vet tech certificate of completion for those who have already obtained an associate degree in another field.

 Students working on the associate of applied science vet tech degree available through La Guardia Community College take general vet tech classes but also do a 3-credit Farm Animal Nursing class as part of the requirement of completing the program.
 This particular class provides them with a week-long experience at Suffolk County Farm where they assist with births, neutering, and additional facets of animal husbandry.
 While there, students are able to expand their large animal vet tech experience by learning abouthorses, sheep lamb, llamas and pigs.
 As well, two 10-week internships could provide students with experiences to work with a variety of animals.Of note, the school is the only one within New York City to offer a fully-accredited AVMA vet tech program, its website notes.